Circle Cinema: History

 In the Mid-1990s, the theater closed and remained dormant for a decade until it was reopened in October 2004 as Circle Cinema by the non-profit The Circle Cinema Foundation, which continues to operate it today.

 After many years of fundraising and renovations, the restoration project was completed and the cinema celebrated its grand re-opening on July 15, 2013, its 85th anniversary.

 Operation

 The cinema is open year-round and seats a total of 800 patrons in all four theaters.
-The programming is a mix of first-run art, independent, and foreign films as well as event repretory screenings.
+The programming is a mix of first-run art, independent, and foreign films as well as event repertory screenings.
 The theaters are equipped with high-quality digital projection, and its main theater is equipped to operate 35mm prints.

 In addition to cinema operations, the Circle Cinema Foundation runs an annual youth film camp and a local film festival.